-Payment to you option.
-If an eligible rollover distribution is paid to you, 20% generally will be withheld for income tax.
+Payment-to-you option.
+If an eligible rollover distribution is paid to you, 20% will generally be withheld for income tax.
 However, the full amount is treated as distributed to you even though you actually receive only 80%.
-You generally must include in income any part (including the part withheld) that you don't roll over within 60 days to another qualified retirement plan or to a traditional or Roth IRA.
+You must generally include in income any part (including the part withheld) that you don't roll over within 60 days to another qualified retirement plan or to a traditional or Roth IRA.

-If you are under age 591/k when a distribution is paid to you, you may have to pay a 10% tax (in addition to the regular income tax) on the taxable part (including any tax withheld) that you don't roll over.
+If you are under age 591/2 when a distribution is paid to you, you may have to pay a 10% tax (in addition to the regular income tax) on the taxable part (including any tax withheld) that you don't roll over.
 See Tax on Early Distributions, later.